bmrb-io/STARch/README.md

 workflow.

-Original version history is in `starch.svndump.gz`, GNU `getopt` and `sans` SAR perser classes are included for the build, older code is included in `archive` subdirectory for posterity.
+Original version history is in `starch.svndump.gz`, GNU `getopt` and `sans` STAR parser classes are included for the build, older code is included in `archive` subdirectory for posterity.